Mohsen Hojaji

-Death
+Biography

-Mohsen Hojaji was an IRGC member operating in Syria as part of an advisory team to the pro-government forces during the Syrian Civil War.
-On 7 August 2017, ISIS led a surprise attack near al-Tanf, Syria near the Syrian-Iraqi border against a pro-government outpost comprising IRGC military advisers, including Hojaji.
+Mohsen Hojaji was an officer in the IRGC operating in Syria as part of an advisory team to the Syrian government forces during the Syrian Civil War.
+On 7 August 2017, ISIL led a surprise attack near al-Tanf, Syria near the Syrian-Iraqi border against a pro-government outpost comprising IRGC military advisers, including Hojaji.
 After two hours of fighting, an ISIS suicide bomber killed a number of people.
-Hojaji was wounded in his side and the right arm, according to the commander of his division, and was taken as captive after being surrounded by ISIS members.
+Hojaji was wounded in his side and the right arm, according to the commander of his division, and was taken as captive after being surrounded by ISIS militants.
 ISIS published videos of the attack and of Hojaji's capture.
 Hojaji was beheaded two days later.